uhop/dcl-site/source/docs/mini/dcl/index.md

 ### Can I use `[]` instead of `null` as my base?

+No, it wouldn't work.

-No. `null` is a constant, which is shared, while `[]` is a newly-created object.
+In any case `null` is a constant, which is shared, while `[]` is a newly-created object.
 The latter comes with a penalty (it has to be created, and it will add a load to the garbage collector afterwards. `null` is cheaper, and clearly demonstrates programmer's intent.

 ### Can I use `[base]` instead of `base` as my base?

 Yes, but why?
 The former will create an additional array object, which will be discarded right after the `dcl()` call increasing the load on the garbage collector.
 The latter is clearly cheaper, and more intentional.

+[mini.js]:  /docs/mini  mini.js
+[dcl.js]:   /docs/dcl   dcl.js
+[debug.js]: /docs/debug debug.js